poly-hammer/meta-human-dna-addon/docs/user-interface/utilities.md

 ## Armature
 ![](../images/user-interface/utilities/2.png){: class="rounded-image"}

-### Sync with Body Blueprint
-Syncs the spine bone positions with the body skeleton in the unreal blueprint.
-This can help ensure that your head matches the body height.
-You must have the blueprint asset path set in your Send to Unreal Settings so it knows where to look for the bone positions.
-!!!
-Note
-    This requires the Send to Unreal addon to be installed and your unreal project to be open with python remote execution enabled.

 ### Mirror Selected Bones
 Mirrors the selected bone positions to the other side of the head mesh.